-Getting the financial market to accept the central bank’s message is one of the most difficult aspects of monetary policy.
+To accept the central bank’s message by the financial market is one of the most difficult aspects of monetary policy.

 The US Federal Reserve’s chairman, Jerome Powell, has been stressing the value of rising interest rates and containing inflation for some time.
 The financial markets, however, appear to have disregarded his message.

 Powell reaffirmed his statement on Friday, stating that the Fed’s main objective is to get inflation down to 2% because, without price stability, the economy cannot function for anyone.
 The Dow Jones Industrial Average dropped by 3% as a result of the stock market, this time taking Powell’s comments seriously.